labYangNJU/CellExpanda/README.md

 conda activate CellExpanda

 2.Configure your sampleName.yaml files under the configs/ directory.
+Detailed instructions can be found in the provided sampleName.yaml file.

 3.Create sampleName directory under the result/ directory.